AnestisTouloumis/IntroR/05-DataExploration/index.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10.png)

 ggplot is very smart.
 Trust it.

 ---

 **Try it!**
 ------------

-1. Plot Bill as a function of Wingchord, save it as object p
+1. Plot **Bill** as a function of **Wingchord**, save it as object p
-2. Plot Bill against clade membership, which clade has the lowest median bill size?
+2. Plot **Bill** against clade, which clade has the lowest median bill size?
-3. Look up geom_histogram, what does it go? made a histogram of Bill sizes.
+3. Look up geom_histogram, what does it go? made a histogram of **Bill** sizes.
-4. Color your histogram by clade membership, which clade does the outlier belong to?
+4. Color your histogram by clade, which clade does the outlier belong to?

 ---